 HRT - containing estrogen, progesterone, or their combination - used to be the go-to treatment for hot flashes during the menopause transition.
 Without a doubt, HRT can quickly and effectively relieve bothersome hot flashes.
 However, it entails serious side effects and increases certain health risks, as the following studies have shown.

 In 2019, researchers at Oxford University published results of a comprehensive analysis of worldwide data on HRT's link to breast cancer.
-They confirmed the 2002 findings of the Women's Health Initiative, the largest clinical trial on HRT, which were published in JAMA and showed that HRT increases the risk of breast and ovarian cancers, blood clots, and strokes.
-Their results, published in The Lancet, also showed that these risks can persist for over a decade after its discontinuation.5,6
+They confirmed the 2002 findings of the Women's Health Initiative, the largest clinical trial on HRT, which were published in JAMA and showed that HRT increases the risk of breast cancer, ovarian cancer, blood clots, and strokes.5 Their results, published in The Lancet, also showed that HRT risks can persist for over a decade after its discontinuation.6

 Other Medications for Hot Flashes